 Feedback

 We welcome feedback, comments and suggestions for improvements to AppWheel (the “Feedback”).
-You can submit the Feedback by emailing us at compliance@meitu.com (please quote “AppWheel” in your email title), or by using the “Feedback” feature in the [Dashboard].
+You can submit the Feedback by emailing us at business@appwheel.com (please quote “AppWheel” in your email title).
 You grant to us a non-exclusive, transferable, worldwide, perpetual, irrevocable, fully-paid, royalty-free license, with the right to sublicense, under any and all intellectual property rights that you own or control, to use, copy, modify, create derivative works based upon and otherwise exploit the Feedback for any purpose.

 Indemnity